-Prof. Brennan is also the author of What's Love Got to Do with It?
-Transnational Desires and Sex Tourism in the Dominican Republic which documents how Dominican and Haitian women feign love with their European clients as a strategy to migrate off the island through marriage.
-She is working on a new updated edition of the book that chronicles major changes in sex-for-sale on the island.
-Today's clientele are primarily African-American men, many of whom plan vacations with their fraternity brothers.
+I am also the author of What's Love Got to Do with It?
+Transnational Desires and Sex Tourism in the Dominican Republic that explores how Dominican women strategically use the sex sector to meet tourists, feign love, and legally migrate off the island through marriage.
+I am working on a new updated edition of the book.
+Today's clientele are primarily African-American men, many of whom plan their vacation with their fraternity brothers.
 They -- and the women they spend money on -- must now contend with an increased police presence.
 Living in an anti-trafficking era means that anyone profiled as selling or buying sex risk police crack-downs.
-This research with women who choose to sell sex -- and keep all their earnings without interference from any intermediaries -- stands as a powerful critique of the conflation of all sex work as trafficking.
+This research with women who choose to sell sex, and keep all their earnings without interference from any intermediaries, stands as a powerful critique of the conflation of all sex work as trafficking.

 While conducting field research for Life Interrupted I met many undocumented individuals who had experienced exploitation, just not enough to qualify for a trafficking visa that grants permission to stay living and working in the United States.
 My current book project, Undocumented: Criminalizing Everyday Life in the United States, explores how 11 million undocumented individuals who are left out of any current immigration protections live everyday with the threat of deportation.
 It examines how they navigate state surveillance through racial profiling and manage the violent possibility of being forcibly removed from their family with the banal tasks of their daily lives.
 The book draws from field research inside the "100-Mile Border Zone" (an enhanced immigration enforcement zone) along both the southern and northern borders, as well as in migrant communities in the U.S. interior.
 In this way, the book calls attention to how “border policing” happens far from the actual border.